discmagnet/crib/README.md

 ### Determine Points from Runs

 Boy!
 This was a fun one!
-What I'm most proud of: it's very efficient; less than 15 lines of code.
+There isn't a lot of code for this part, but a lot of work went in on the side.
+Let's dive in!

-The first thing I have to do is obtain the "order" of the cards, e.g. show that a Jack is 1 lower than a Queen.
-This was similar to obtaining the "values" of each card.
+The first thing I have to do is obtain the "order" of your cards, e.g. show that a Jack is 1-card lower than a Queen.
+This was similar to obtaining the "values" of each card for finding 15's.

 ```
 ordering <- function(rank){